wolf0905/genshin-lore-doc/docs/books/index.md

-# List of all Books and Notes
+# List of all the Books

 * **Mondstadt**:
     * [Of Mountains and Seas](./Mondstadt/Of_Mountains_and_Seas.md)